 A Risk and Opportunity Management Plan, or ROMP, is a comprehensive description of the processes in place to manage a project’s Risks and Opportunities (R&O).
-It includes the role of the various project stakeholders, steering, and decision-making bodies; tools used; interfaces to be considered; planned reporting; etc.
+It includes the role of various project stakeholders, steering, and decision-making bodies; the tools used; what reporting is planned; etc.

 For the ROMP to be relevant, the project must first have:

 By quantifying these otherwise qualitative attributes to risks and opportunities, organizations can better place risks on the criticality scale and prioritize them.
-This also allows for more flexibility in visualizing risks on your risk reporting dashboard, but we are getting ahead of ourselves here.
-We’ll explain this more in the Risk Management Process.
+This also allows for more flexibility in visualizing risks on your risk reporting dashboard.

-Regarding the probability of risks occurring, conventional percentages can be used such as 5%, 25%, 50% or 75%.
-Note: associating words with these probabilities will sometimes help managers for whom a number alone may be too abstract.
-For example: 5% very unlikely vs. 25% not to be ruled out, vs. 75% quite likely.
-Or even using numbers based on chance: 1 in 2 chance.
+Regarding the probability of risks occurring, conventional percentages (such as 5%, 25%, 50% or 75%) can be used.
+Although, associating words with these probabilities often helps managers because a number alone could be too abstract.
+For example: 5% very unlikely, 25% not to be ruled out, or 75% quite likely.
+Alternatively, using numbers based on chance, such as a 1 in 2 chance, could be helpful.

-Note: Be Careful!
-Depending on the company, the rating meaning may vary: either 1 represents the least serious impact and probability, because it is very small; or 1 represents the most important level so that it represents priority #1.
-So be vigilant and remember to refer to the ROMP and the defined risk matrix to know what situation you are in!
+Note: Be careful!
+Depending on the company, the meaning of their scale may vary: 1 could either represent the least serious impact and probability because it is very small, or 1 could represent the most important/severe level because it has a priority #1.
+So be cautious and remember to refer to the ROMP as well as the defined risk matrix to know what situation you are in!

 A risk matrix can have several configurations: